Candlestickers/Candlestick/README.md

 ```
 Then run the version command at the end as a check.
 If you would like to install python without homebrew, [you can download it from their site here](<https://www.python.org/>), and for more detailed steps [check out this article.](<https://www.dataquest.io/blog/installing-python-on-mac/>)

-### 3. Node Version Manager installation
+### 3. Node Version Manager
-nvm = node version manager
+(nvm = Node Version Manager)

-nvm is a cli library that helps you manage the node versions you have installed on your device.
-You should be able to [install node versions directly from online](<https://nodejs.org/en/download>), but as we're going for a specific older version and to be more organized, I recommend installing nvm.
+nvm is a CLI library that helps you manage the Node versions you have installed on your device.
+You should be able to [install Node versions directly from online](<https://nodejs.org/en/download>), but as we're going for a specific older version and to be more organized, we recommend installing nvm.
 Run a quick nvm check to see if you have it installed—
 ```
 nvm ls